SymfonyCasts/symfony7/sfcasts/order-by-fetch.md

-# Order By Fetch

-Coming soon...

-## Starting With Starships

-Alright folks, let's dive into one of our starships that's not just sitting idle, but is a work in progress.
-You know, the kind of starship that's got some parts to play with.
-So, let's go to `templates/starship/show.html.twig` and say `for part in ship.parts`.
-Basically, what we're doing here is calling `ship.getParts()` to get our hands on these parts.
+# Ordering a Relation and "fetch" type

+Click into an "in progress" starship.
+Then open:
+`templates/starship/show.html.twig`.
+To list the parts, use `for part in ship.parts`.

-But hang on, there's a hitch.
-We can't quite guarantee the order these parts show up in.
-They're pretty much just popping out of the database in whatever order they fancy.
-I'd rather have these parts lined up by their names.
-But does this mean we can't use our handy `ship.parts` anymore?
-Fear not, my friends.
-We still have control over this.
+This will work like a charm.
+But with a catch: the order of the parts isn't guaranteed.
+They pop out of the database in whatever order they fancy.

+I'd rather have these ordered by name.
+Does this mean we need to write a custom query... and can't use our handy `ship.parts` anymore?
+Fear

+Fear not, friends.
+We *do* have a few tricks up our sleeves.

 ## Rearranging the Parts

-So, to tame these parts, head over to the `Starship` entity and find the `parts` property.
-Just above `parts`, we're going to plant a new attribute.
+Head over to the `Starship` entity and find the `parts` property.
-Voila! `#[ORM\OrderBy(['name' => 'ASC'])]`.
-But wait, we don't have a position property.
-So, we're going to order by our `name` property instead.
-Ascending order, because that's how we roll.
-Refresh the page, and there you have it - ordered alphabetically.
+Above `parts`, add a new attribute: `#[ORM\OrderBy(['name' => 'ASC'])]`, not `position`.
+Refresh the page, and got it!

-Now, if you're scratching your head wondering why T is coming after R, don't worry, you haven't forgotten your ABCs.
-It's just that Postgres is a case sensitive database.
+If you're scratching your head wondering why T is coming after R, don't worry: you haven't forgotten your ABCs.
+It's just that Postgres is a case-sensitive database.
 So the uppercase T actually comes before lowercase C in the alphabetical order.

-## Querying Like a Pro
+## Smart Queries

-Now, how about we check the query for this page?
-How many of you have ever formatted a query?
-Perfect, let's delve into it.
-As you can see, we're querying from `starship.part`, where `starship ID` equals our ID, ordered by `name` ascending.
-Just the query we wanted.
+Check the queries for this page and view the formatted SQL.
+As you can see, it queries from `starship_part`, where `starship_id` equals our ID, ordered by `name` ascending: it's exactly the query we want!

-## Coming Home to More Parts

-Now, let's head back to the homepage and open up the template for it, `templates/main/homepage.html.twig`.
-After 'arrived', let's add a new div to display the parts.
-And we're simply going to print out the number of parts.
-Easy peasy, right? `ship.parts|length`.

-And voila, back on the homepage, it works like a charm.
-The queries for this page look a bit wild because of our pagination, which can be pretty adventurous.
-Essentially, we have one query for the starship, and if we search for `starship.part`, we find about five extra queries here for the starship parts for each of the starships.

 ## The N+1 Problem

+Head back to the homepage and open up its template:
+`templates/main/homepage.html.twig`.
+After "arrived", add a div then print out the part count: `ship.parts|length`.

+Back on the homepage, it works like a charm.
+Check out the queries for this page, they're interesting.
+Some of these look a bit wild because of our pagination, but essentially, we have one query for the starship, and if we search for `starship_part`, there are 5 extra queries for the parts for each of the starships.

-What's happening here is that we grab the starship at the start and then, as soon as we try to count the `ship.parts`, it realises it doesn't have that data yet.
-So it fetches all of the parts for each ship one by one and counts them.
-This quirky situation, where we have one query for the ship and then one extra query for every single part, is known as the N+1 problem.
+Here's what's happening: we grab the starships, then as soon as we count `ship.parts`, Doctrine realizes it doesn't have that data yet.
+So it fetches all the parts for each ship one by one and counts them.
+This is a common situation: we have one query for the ships and then one extra query for the parts of *each* ship.
+It's known as the N+1:
+1 query for the starships, and N queries for the parts of each ship.
 It's a minor performance problem that we're going to tackle later.
-This is a byproduct of Doctrine's cool lazy loading feature.

 ## Efficient Querying

-The issue here is that we're querying all the data for every `starship.part` just to count them.
-We really don't need the part data, we just need to know how many parts we've got.
-That's a bit like asking for the life history of every fish in the sea when you just want to know how many there are.
-A minor issue, unless you have a ship with a ton of parts.
+But there's a bigger performance issue here: we query for every `starship_part` just to *count* them.
+We don't need the part data, we just need to know how *many* we've got.
+It's a minor issue, until you have a ship with a *ton* of parts.

-To fix this, in our `OneToMany` in the Starship entity, we're going to add something called `fetch` and we're going to call this `EXTRA_LAZY`.
-This is Doctrine's way of saying "Hey, I'll only fetch the data when I absolutely need it".
-Thus, making our process more efficient.
+To fix this, in the `OneToMany` in the `Starship` entity, add a `fetch` option set to `EXTRA_LAZY`.
+Let's go see what that did!

 ## Counting the Parts

-Let's head back to our homepage.
-Earlier, we had nine queries, but now, even though we still have nine, the parts queries have changed.
-Instead of querying for all their data, it just counts how many parts there are.
+Head back to the homepage.
+Earlier, we had nine queries...
+Now???
+*Still* nine queries, but the query for the parts changed.
+Instead of querying for all their data, it just *counts* the parts.
 Much smarter, right?

-You might be wondering, why don't we use `fetch="EXTRA_LAZY"` all the time?
-Well, first, this is a small performance optimization that you don't need to worry about unless you have a ship full of parts and just want to count them.
-Second, there are some cases where this might lead to an extra query, which is a minor performance issue.
+You might be wondering - I certainly did - why we don't use `fetch="EXTRA_LAZY"` all the time?
+First, this is a small performance optimization that you don't need to worry about unless you have a ship *full* of parts and you just want to count them.
+More importantly, depending on if you count or loop over the parts first, it could cause an *extra* query.

 ## The Criteria System

-Now, onto our next challenge!
+Onto our next challenge!
 What if we only want the related parts for a ship that cost above a certain price?
 Can we still use the `ship.parts` shortcut or do we need to do a custom query?
 Stay tuned, we're going to explore the criteria system next.
-Buckle up!